 These lab ovens provide highly reliable operation, superior uniformity, maximum versatility, and consistent results.
 They feature sturdy, welded, double-wall construction, thick glass fiber insulation, and heavy-duty door gaskets and carry a five-year warranty on their heating elements.

-For flammable solvent applications that involve flammable solvents, the company offers Class A lab ovens with a pressure relief panel, purge timer and exhaust fan to meet NFPA 86 requirement.
+For flammable solvent applications that involve flammable solvents, the company offers Class A lab ovens with a pressure relief panel, purge timer, and exhaust fan to meet NFPA 86 requirements.

 Headquarters: